-There are in addition a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
-The data gaps occurred on 23rd of November and 3rd of December.
-Due to the gaps it took 34,229 days to collect 30.5 days of good wind profile data2.
+The buoy transmitted data continuously from all sensors from 26 January at 23:00 until 27 February 2017 at 11:50, with the exception of some minor gaps.
+The longest data gaps occurred on 6th of February.
+For the short gaps in the Lidar data the received data are replaced by the "missing data" flag at all heights.
+Due to the gaps it took 31.535 days to collect 30.5 days of good wind profile data.